HIP 78530 b: Characteristics

 HIP 78530 b is most likely a brown dwarf, a massive object that is large enough to fuse deuterium (something that planets are too small to do) but not large enough to ignite and become a star.
-Because HIP 78530 b's characteristics blend the line between whether or not it is a brown dwarf or a planet, astronomers have tried to determine what HIP 78530 b is by predicting whether it was created in a planet-like or star-like (how brown dwarves are formed) manner.
+Because HIP 78530 b's characteristics blend the line between whether or not it is a brown dwarf or a planet, astronomers have tried to determine what HIP 78530 b is by predicting whether it was created in a planet-like or star-like (how brown dwarfs are formed) manner.

-Its estimated mass is over 23.04 times that of Jupiter.
-Additionally, HIP 78530 b orbits its host star at an estimated average distance of 710 AU, which is 710 times the average distance between the Earth and the Sun assuming the brown dwarf has a circular orbit.
-The average distance between dwarf planet Pluto and the Sun is 39.482 AU, meaning that HIP 78530 b orbits its host star nearly eighteen times further than Pluto orbits the Sun.
-In accordance with the data, HIP 78530 b would complete an orbit approximately every 12,000 years, although the actual orbital motion of HIP 78530 b is most likely smaller than 710 AU, but it has not been directly observed long enough to know definitively.
+Its estimated mass is 14±26 times that of Jupiter.
+Additionally, HIP 78530 b orbits its host star at an semimajor axis of 550±360 AU, which is 550±360 times the average distance between the Earth and the Sun.
+The average distance between dwarf planet Pluto and the Sun, for reference, is 39.482 AU.
+HIP 78530 b completes an orbit approximately every 7800±9300 years, following a somewhat eccentric path.
+Only 0.2% of the orbit of this object has been tracked so far, with a baseline of 16 years, so the orbital parameters remain uncertain.